The Chicago Manual of Style has two different systems of citation:

 2. LastName, "Shortened Article Title," pages cited.

 LastName, FirstName.
 "Title of Article."
-Journal Title volume#, issue #, (year): page range. doi or persistent URL for the article.
+Journal Title volume#, no. issue#, (month year): page range.
+URL.

 2. "Shortened Title."